 CookingBeFun is here to help busy moms and enthusiast chefs get better at doing what they love - cooking.
 Our mission is to make meal preparation easier.
 We're a resource for all things cooking: recipes, tips, and tricks, equipment reviews, kitchen hacks & more.

-If you're vegan, you might get asked many questions about your diet and lifestyle choices.
+If you're vegan and vegetarian diets, you might get asked many questions about your diet and lifestyle choices.
 And while it's great to educate others about veganism, sometimes these questions can be repetitive and frustrating.
 Sometimes it even makes you question your culinary knowledge because of these situations.

 For example, questions like whether pizza crust has eggs or pizza contain egg have been asked several times.

 Here are six common vegan myths that you can use to shut down the next person who asks you whether or not pizza dough has eggs.

 Myth #01: Vegan Food Is Bland And Boring

 This couldn't be further from the truth!
 There are so many delicious vegan recipes out there packed with flavor, from savory dishes to sweet desserts.
 Plus, with more and more people going vegan, there are more options for dining out.

 For example, vegan dishes like this mouth-watering watermelon pizza are becoming more and more popular.
 Who says vegan food can't be fun and exciting?
 The truth is that you can still enjoy all of your favorite foods without having to compromise your values.
 So next time, don't be a victim believing that vegan food is bland, be open-minded and give it a try!

 While it's true that vegans do tend to eat a lot of veggies, that doesn't mean that's all we eat.
 There are so many delicious vegan recipes out there that don't even include a single leaf of lettuce!
 From hearty stews to mouth-watering desserts, there's something for everyone to enjoy.